Fiat Coupe Forum

 Kingston-upon-Hull

 Hi guys, just thought I'd share a slight problem that has manefested itself over the last couple of days.
 Was getting a "clunking" sound under braking, thought it was allsorts (paranoid coop owner now), but on checking brakes, suspension, etc., turns out that the mounting brackets on these are c**p and under braking my ballasts were moving to-and-fro in the brackets and "clunking" against the inner bonnet metal.
-I've now wrapped the things together with duct tape and re-mounted them... no bad noises now, so you might want to keep this in mind when fitting.
-Cheers Steve
+I've now wrapped the things together with duct tape and re-mounted them... no bad noises now, so you might want to keep this in mind when fitting. rolleyes

 18/09/2008 12:50